florianfelice/PYCOF/README.md

 ### 3.1.
 How to use multiple credentials for `remote_execute_sql`?

-In the next release, the `credentials` argument will be able to take credentials path into account to load them.
+The `credentials` argument can take the path or json file name into account to load them.
-Then, you will be able to save multiple credential files (e.g. `/etc/config.json` and `/etc/MyNewHost.json`) and pass the path of your choice as a value for `credentials` in `remote_execute_sql` to use them.
+You can have multiple credential files such as `/etc/config.json`, `/etc/MyNewHost.json` and `/home/OtherHost.json`.
+In `remote_execute_sql` you can play with the arguments.

+* To use the `/etc/config.json` credentials you can use the default arguments by not providing anything.
+* To use `/etc/MyNewHost.json` you can either pass `MyNewHost.json` or the whole path to use them.
+* To use `/home/OtherHost.json` you need to pass the whole path.